Long-Chain (Sphingoid) Bases

 Some plants and animals, especially marine organisms, synthesise long-chain bases lacking the hydroxyl group in position 1 or 2, i.e., they are 1‑deoxy-sphingoid bases, and indeed, 1‑deoxysphinganine per se was first found in a marine organism where it was given the trivial name 'spisulosine'.
 Among the more unusual of these deoxy bases are the C28 α,ω- or two-headed-sphingoid base-like compounds, such as calyxinin and oceanin (and their β‑glycosides) found in sponges.
 Some bacterial species of the family Bacteroidetes produce sulfonolipids (capnoids), which have structural similarities to the deoxy bases.

-Myriocin or 2-amino-3,4-dihydroxy-2-(hydroxymethyl)-14-oxo-eicos-6-enoic acid from the thermophilic fungus Isaria sinclairii is is a potent inhibitor of serine palmitoyltransferase, the first step in sphingosine biosynthesis, and it is a powerful immunosuppressant.
+Myriocin or 2-amino-3,4-dihydroxy-2-(hydroxymethyl)-14-oxo-eicos-6-enoic acid from the thermophilic fungus Isaria sinclairii is a potent inhibitor of serine palmitoyltransferase, the first step in sphingosine biosynthesis, and it is a powerful immunosuppressant.
 A family of six related molecules from Aspergillus fumigatus and termed sphingofungins has analogous properties.
 In this species, both sphingoid bases and the sphingofungins are synthesised by some of the same enzymes in the endoplasmic reticulum, ER-derived vesicles and the cytosol, so some mechanism must exist to escape self-poisoning.
 They differ in the final step, in which there is condensation of a C18 precursor with the uncommon substrate aminomalonate.
 Via a programme of structural modification, a drug termed ‘fingolimod’ has been developed from myriocin for the treatment of multiple sclerosis, as is discussed further in our web page on sphingosine-1-phosphate.

 Fungal toxins that have structural similarities to deoxysphingoid bases, e.g., fumonisin B1 with propane-1,2,3-tricarboxylic acid groups esterified at the C14 and C15 positions (illustrated), are found in maize and other crop plants where they are a cause of disease and can cause cell death.
 By inhibiting the dihydroceramide synthases, they disturb the synthesis of both the structural and signalling sphingolipids, such that there is reduced formation of dihydroceramides, ceramides and complex sphingolipids, but elevated levels of sphinganine, sphingosine and their 1-phosphates, together with formation of novel 1-deoxy-sphingoid bases.
 When ingested by humans and other animals, fumonisin can exacerbate or cause several disease states, including oesophageal cancer, non-alcoholic steatohepatitis and diabetes, which can in consequence be classified among the "sphingolipidoses”.